pg-sharding/spqr/README.md

 ## Tests

-SPQR has all types of tests: unit, regress and, end-to-end.
+SPQR has all types of tests: unit, regress, and end-to-end.
 These tests require Docker Compose, and can be run using `make`.
 For more information on testing, please see `unittest`, `regress`, and `feature` sections in [Makefile](./Makefile).

 ## License